dzangolab/vue-locale-switcher/README.md

 Fired after a new locale has been set.
 The event includes the new locale value.

-### import locale-switcher scss files via custom SCSS file:
+## SCSS

-instead of importing the css file in component or main.js, you can also import scss file into app scss file.
+Instead of importing the css file in component or main.js, you can also import scss file into your app scss file.

 ```
 @import '~@dzangolab/vue-locale-switcher/src/assets/scss/localeSwitcher.scss';